Russ Harvey Consulting - Computer and Internet Services

 While not pretty, OS/2 could be counted on to just work.
 It served as the operating system running cash machines and other critical systems.

-I received a call for help from a manufacturing company when they discovered that a OS/2-based communications computer failed after running for over 10 years without needing servicing (or even being noticed).
+A number of years ago I received a call for help from a manufacturing company when they discovered that their OS/2-based communications computer failed.
+This was after continuously running for over 10 years without needing servicing (the current IT department weren't even aware of it).

 I couldn't imagine contemporary Windows versions running for 10 months without problems for the IT staff, never mind 10 years!
 Certainly not Windows 95 — the Windows version that launched nearly 12 months after IBM's OS/2 Warp 3.